PiranhaCMS/piranha.core/README.md

 #### Prerequisites

 * [.NET Core SDK 2.0](https://www.microsoft.com/net/core/)
-* Any IDE or Editor good for coding :)
+* An IDE or Editor of your choice

 #### Get the latest source code and get going: